kuttaineh/ztt/README.md

 ### To install upon a system without git, or one for which you do not want to install git:
 * Click the green Code button on the upper-right quadrant of [this page](https://github.com/kuttaineh/ztt) and select Download ZIP.
-* Extract the ZIP archive by clicking on the file: ztt-master.zip which, if you are using Chrome, is found along the bottom of your web browser.
+* Extract the ZIP archive by clicking on the file: ztt-master.zip which, if you are using Chrome, is found by clicking the downward pointing arrow to the right of your web browser's address bar.
 * Open Finder.
 * * Browse to Downloads.
 * * Open the ztt-master folder.